Exploration on autopilot

 Human Resources

 This human guidance comes at a cost.
 Over the course of the 2010s, NASA’s Science Mission Directorate spent $2.4 billion on mission operations alone.
-If that work had been streamlined by just 15%
+If this work had been streamlined by just 15% — say, by reducing the number of hours spent managing probes — the agency could have saved $360 million.
+That's enough to pay for another mission, like the recent Double Asteroid Redirection Test (DART), in full.

 Better, faster, stronger

-But there is much more AI could do for robotic exploration.
-For one, experts currently plan detailed schedules for Mars rovers almost daily — but with greater onboard intelligence, future missions could instead make their own plans based on overarching goals.
+There is much more AI could do for robotic exploration.
+Experts currently plan detailed schedules for Mars rovers almost daily — but with greater onboard intelligence, future probes could instead draft their own plans based on overarching goals.
 In one recent test at a Marslike site, a rover with this sort of “smart” software was able to complete a science campaign a full 80% faster than one using traditional methods.

 Then there's the difference AI could make in actually getting around.
 As it stands, spacecraft maneuvers like gravity assists and landings require extensive planning from ground control.
-Landing zones have to be scouted in advance, sometimes by entirely separate missions, and though rovers know to avoid some hazards, they are mostly limited to terrain that is nicely lit and easy to traverse.
+Landing zones have to be scouted in advance, sometimes by entirely separate missions, and while rovers know to avoid some hazards, they are mostly limited to terrain that is nicely lit and easy to traverse.

 "In one recent test at a Marslike site, a rover with this sort of ‘smart’ software was able to complete a science campaign a full 80% faster than one using traditional methods."